Monday, November 11, 2024

 Here in Lebanon there is constantly trouble in the air.
 The incessant droning sounds of killing machines (courtesy of the United States) have set the entire country on edge, and not just the “offending party” that our southern neighbors find so objectionable.
 Similarly, the jets cynically breaking the sound barrier over Lebanon’s north, south, east and west (again, courtesy of the United States) is a blatant declaration to the terrorized Lebanese of all political persuasions that, with apologies to The Outer Limits, “We control the horizontal.
 We control the vertical.”

-On clear nights I walk out onto the balcony and look up to see dim triangular points of light, hundreds if not thousands of them, blanketing the sky over Beirut.
-They cannot be heard, only seen.
-They are reconnaissance drones in a vast network, with eyes probing every square centimeter of the city, monitoring moves and tracking targets.
-Invisible to the naked eye during the daytime, I keep them in mind when I venture out of the apartment, and tell myself that I, too, am a mere assortment of data for a regime not interested in dwelling in peace and safety, but one bent on annihilating its adversaries, causing more than a little collateral damage (a.k.a. deaths and destruction) along the way.
+On clear nights I walk out onto the balcony and look up to see dim points of light in the sky over Beirut.
+Are they stars overhead, or something more sinister?
+Reconnaissance drones, with eyes probing every square centimeter of the city, are monitoring moves and tracking targets.
+Mostly invisible in the bright daylight in this area of the city, I keep them in mind when I venture out of the apartment, and tell myself that I, too, am a mere assortment of data for a regime not interested in dwelling in peace and safety, but one bent on annihilating its adversaries, causing more than a little collateral damage (a.k.a. deaths and destruction) along the way.

 As the trash piles up daily, one wonders,